 These keys are used for encrypting tokens.
 Any user may export a list of SHA-1 hashes of the module keys to determine whether a required key is present.
 The nCipher Security Officer can load keys as module keys and remove module keys.
-The Security Officer can export the key in an encrypted form for archival before it is loaded as a module key.
+The Security Officer can export the key for in an encrypted from for archival before it is loaded as a module key.

-Security Officer's key - private half
+Security Officers key - private half

 This key is used to sign certificates authorising other users to perform tasks.
-The nCipher Security Officer can output this key as a key blob.
+The NSO can output this key as a key blob.
 No other user can access this key.

-Security Officer's key - public half
+Security Officers key - public half